 Bring together innovators from the fields of technology, behavioral economics, nonprofit services and design to provide guidance, share best practices and develop scalable financial product solutions.

-"Living outside the financial mainstream puts financial security further out of reach for one out of every four American households that rely on high-cost services to manage their finances.
+"Living outside the financial mainstream puts financial security further out of reach for the one out of every four American households that rely on high-cost services to manage their finances.
 The Financial Solutions Lab will bring together the best and brightest to identify innovative solutions that help consumers increase savings, improve credit and build assets."

 - The World Bank (2012).
 Measuring Financial Inclusion: The Global Findex Database.

 - Federal Deposit Insurance Corp.
 (2012): 2011 FDIC National Survey of Unbanked and Underbanked Households.

 - Office of Inspector General, United States Postal Service.
 2014.
 “Providing Non-Bank Financial Services for the Underserved.”
 White Paper.
 Washington, DC.; Bureau of Labor Statistics, http://www.bls.gov/cex/2012/combined/income.pdf